avnet-iotconnect/avnet-iotc-mtb-xensiv-example/QUICKSTART_DEMO.md

 This section outlines how to set up the device for IoTConnect Self Signed Certificate authentication type.
 Steps for other authentication types are out of scope for this guide.

-* In order to complete the next steps, obtain the fingerprint of device certificate.
+* Obtain the fingerprint of device certificate:
-The device certificate is printed in the log of the terminal app once you program and run the application onto the board.
+   * The device certificate is printed in the log of the terminal app once you program and run the application onto the board.
 The fingerprint of the certificate can be either SHA256 or SHA1.
-There are a couple of ways to go about that:
    * One can execute ``` openssl x509 -noout -fingerprint -inform pem -in snxXXXX_device.pem ``` if openssl is installed.
-   * The contents of snxXXXX_device.pem can be pasted into an online fingerprint calculator such as [this one](https://www.samltool.com/fingerprint.php).
+   * The contents of snxXXXX_device.pem can be pasted into an online

+Fingerprint calculator such as [this one](https://www.samltool.com/fingerprint.php).
 Note that publishing the device certificate or fingerprint online is not technically unsafe because the certificate must be paired by the private key derived data during authentication.
 The private key is securely stored on the device and cannot be accessed even programmatically.